Embracing Herbal Strategies

 What the Research Says

 There are some exciting recent research studies about herbal medicine, but one of the most promising investigated the use of Chinese herbs and acupuncture to improve cognitive function in Alzheimer’s disease.
-Researchers for this study, published in 2021, ultimately proposed “that these two approaches be integrated to improve outcomes for AD patients.”
+According to a research conducted in 2021, it was stated that these two treatments-beings the perfect complement of one another- can help to improve symptoms of patients with AD disease.

-Acupuncture is derived from 12 main meridians and 365 acupuncture points characterized by “blood and Qi.”
-Needling of different positions corresponds to specific disease treatments to increase Qi.
 Support with Chinese herbal medicines is based on syndrome differentiation characterized as “Zheng” which differs from the cause orientation approach of Western medicine.”
-This goes back to the theory mentioned by Roofener that herbalists don’t just treat symptoms but the whole body.
+This goes back to the theory proposed by Reopener that herbalist not only work to improve symptoms but heal the entire body.

 What Can Herbs Support?